*Includes series spoilers, so if you’re not caught up, proceed at your own risk.*

 Twenty-first century Doctor Who, much like another show I love (The Walking Dead), goes down in my TV-watching history as one of the most equally heartbreaking and heartwarming programs I have ever been so highly blessed to come across.
 I’ve been watching the continuation of the 1963-1989 British sci-fi/drama on and off for 10 years now, but not for the main reasons most Whovians tune in.
 It’s not for the time-travel plots (which I admit I rarely understand fully because that’s just not how my brain works) or the special effects or makeup or monsters or even just the Doctor himself—it’s for the Doctor’s relationships with his companions and the actors who portray their bonds so authentically and beautifully.
 Plus Murray Gold’s scores are pretty terrific too.

 - The Characters.
-I have love for all of the main companions: Rose Tyler (specifically series 1 Rose because I didn’t care for her during her romance with 10 nor did I like their romance as a plot point period), Martha Jones, Donna Noble, Amy Pond, Clara Oswald and Bill Potts.
+I have love for all of the main companions: Rose Tyler (specifically series 1 Rose because I didn’t care for the possessive and jealous qualities that surfaced within her during her romance with 10), Martha Jones, Donna Noble, Amy Pond, Clara Oswald and Bill Potts.
 I do love Clara, Martha and Bill in particular.
 However, I love the Doctor the most.
 I love all my Doctors (and respect all the others who paved the way for the show and the character to continue).

 - The 9th Doctor: I haven’t made it through the whole of series 1, but I’ve always been fond of 9.
 I can relate to someone forlorn and eccentric, sad but strong.